asmaamirkhan/DeepLearningNotes/2-Intro2CNN/README.md

 > Result: vertical lines pop out

 ## Notes on performance :dizzy:
-* Training speed of a CNN is too slower than plain NN because of its comptational complexity :turtle:
+* Training speed of a CNN is too slower than plain NN because of its computational complexity :turtle:

 ## Better CNN Understanding

 We can get info about our CNN by
 ```python
 model.summary()